netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-ip-addressing-and-vlans.md

 Hello and welcome to module 4 of the NetBox 'Zero-to-Hero' course.
 In [Module 3: Adding the Kit](../3-adding-the-kit/3-adding-the-kit.md),  Eric (Awesome Network Engineer) added the devices that are going to be installed at the planned new Brisbane branch office, making use of the NetBox REST API.

 In this module Susan (the other member of the Network Engineering dream team) will populate NetBox with the IP addressing and VLAN data for the new Brisbane branch office.
-To do this Susan is using of the [Ansible Automation Platform](https://www.ansible.com/) and in particular the collection of [NetBox Ansible modules](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/index.html)
+To do this Susan is using the [Ansible Automation Platform](https://www.ansible.com/) and in particular the collection of [NetBox Ansible modules](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/index.html)

 By the end of this module you will be able to:
 - Describe how NetBox models IPAM (IP Address Management) Data